jdata-scientist/Getting-and-Cleaning-Data-Course-Project/README.md

 The full description of the data can be read here:
 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The data came from a series of experiments where 30 individuals (subjects) performed 6 activities (walking, walking upstairs, walking downstairs , sitting, standing and laying wearing a smartphone with a accelerometer and a gyroscope app.

 Below are the functions defined in the script.
 These functions were ordered in the sequence they run.

 1. run_analysis - It is the main function where the sub functions are called.